Firstly, verify that your JVM is installed properly by following these instructions.

 Qpid requires a work directory.
 This directory is used for the default location of the Qpid log file and is used for the storage of persistent messages.
 The work directory can be set on the command-line (for the lifetime of the command interpreter), but you will normally want to set the environment variable permanently via the Advanced System Settings in the Control Panel.

 If the directory referred to by QPID_WORK does not exist, the Java Broker will attempt to create it on start-up.

-The broker has optional message store implementations backed by Oracle BDB JE.
+The broker has an optional message store implementations backed by Oracle BDB JE.
 If you wish to use these stores you will need to provide the optional Oracle BDB JE dependency.
-For more details, see Section 10.4, “BDB Message Store”
+For more details, see Section 8.4, “BDB Store”

 WinZip is a Registered Trademark of WinZip International LLC